Dcovrigaru/Dcovrigaru/README.md

 - 👋 Hi, I’m @Dcovrigaru
-- 👀 I’m interested in Software engineering as well as artifical inteligence
+- 👀 I’m interested in Software engineering as well as artifical inteligence and web development
-- 🌱 I’m currently learning python
+  - more of me at: deancov.com
 - 📫 How to reach me ... dean@covrigaru.com

 <!---